A Veterinarian’s Guide

 The ECS is composed of three core components:

-CB1 receptors are found predominantly in the central nervous system, especially on neurons.
-CB2 receptors are primarily located on immune cells, but both receptor types are distributed throughout the body.
+CB1 receptors - found predominantly in the central nervous system, especially on neurons.

-The core function of the ECS is to maintain homeostasis in the body.
+The main function of the ECS is to maintain homeostasis in the body.
 The ECS acts as a neuromodulatory and immunomodulatory system.
-Its core functions are sometimes summarized as: relax, eat, sleep, forget, and protect.
+Its core functions are sometimes summarised as to: relax, eat, sleep, forget, and protect.

 The ECS regulates a range of physiological processes, including: